2p4b/stories/Echoes Beneath/README.txt

 “But Papa,” Xavier’s voice quivered with desperate determination, “isn’t living in fear a kind of prison?
 Don’t we deserve to see the world, even just once?”

 Ezra's resolve faltered.
 He remembered his own dreams from long ago, the desires he had buried deep under layers of responsibility and fear.
-Looking into Xavier’s hopeful eyes, he saw a reflection of his younger self—a spark that had been extinguished too soon.
+Looking into Xavier’s hopeful eyes, he saw a reflection of his younger self a spark that had been extinguished too soon.

 “Alright, Xavier,” he said softly, the weight of his decision heavy on his heart, “we’ll go to the surface.
 But only for a short time, and you must promise to stay close to me.”